-The land underlying certain of the Centers is owned in fee entirely by our company, or, in the case of jointly-owned Centers, by the joint venture property partnership or limited liability company.
-All or part of the land underlying certain other Centers is owned by third parties and leased to us, the property partnership or the limited liability company pursuant to long-term ground leases.
+- (1) The land underlying 66 of the Centers is owned in fee entirely by our company, or, in the case of jointly-owned Centers, by the joint venture property partnership or limited liability company.
+All or part of the land underlying the remaining Centers is owned by third parties and leased to us, the property partnership or the limited liability company pursuant to long-term ground leases.
 Under the terms of a typical ground lease, our company, the property partnership or the limited liability company pays rent for the use of the land and is generally responsible for all costs and expenses associated with the building and improvements.
 In some cases, our company, the property partnership or the limited liability company has an option or right of first refusal to purchase the land.

-(2) Includes GLA attributable to anchor tenants (whether owned or non-owned) and mall and freestanding stores as of September 30, 2002.

-Sales are based on reports by retailers leasing mall and freestanding stores for the twelve months ending September 30, 2002 for tenants which have occupied such stores for a minimum of 12 months.
-Sales per square foot are based on tenants 10,000 square feet and under, excluding theaters, that occupied their space for the entire year.

-(4) These properties have a vacant anchor tenant location.
-We are contemplating various replacement tenant/redevelopment opportunities for these vacant sites.
+The termination dates of the ground leases range from 2005 to 2076. - (2) Includes GLA attributable to anchor tenants (whether owned or non-owned) and mall and freestanding stores as of September 30, 2002. - (3) Sales are based on reports by retailers leasing mall and freestanding stores for the twelve months ending September 30, 2002 for tenants which have occupied such stores for a minimum of 12 months.
+Sales per square foot are based on tenants 10,000 square feet and under, excluding theaters, that occupied their space for the entire year. - (4) Portions of the land on which the Center is situated are subject to one or more ground leases. - (5) These properties have a vacant anchor tenant location.
+We are contemplating various replacement tenant/redevelopment opportunities for these vacant sites. - (6) We have an agreement to buy out our joint venture partner in this Center for approximately \$68.5 million in cash plus the assumption of our partner's share of joint venture debt.
+We anticipate this transaction will close in early 2003.

-- On November 8, 2002, we purchased our joint venture partner's 50% interest in Panorama City Associates. - Montgomery Ward filed for bankruptcy on December 28, 2000 and announced the closing of all its stores including the seven located at the Centers.
+(7) On November 8, 2002, we purchased our joint venture partner's 50% interest in Panorama City Associates.

+- (8) Montgomery Ward filed for bankruptcy on December 28, 2000 and announced the closing of all its stores including the seven located at the Centers.
 Montgomery Ward assigned two of these leases to Dillard's (at NorthPark Mall and SouthPark Mall) and one to Target (at Lakewood Mall).
-The Target store is scheduled to open in late 2003. - (7) The office portion of this mixed-use development does not have retail sales. - (8) Federated Department Stores will open a new 110,000 square foot Bon Marche store at Redmond Town Center in the fall of 2003. - (9) Service Merchandise closed this store in February 2002. - (10) Certain spaces have been intentionally held off the market and remain vacant because of major redevelopment plans.
-As a result, we believe the percentage of mall and freestanding GLA leased and the sales per square foot at these major redevelopment properties is not meaningful data. - (11) Prescott Gateway opened in the spring of 2002. - (12) Includes anticipated GLA of development property.
+The Target store is scheduled to open in late 2003.
+The Dillard's at North Park Mall is scheduled to open in the summer of 2003.
+The Dillard's at South Park is scheduled to open in the fall of 2003. - (9) The office portion of this mixed-use development does not have retail sales.

+(10) Federated Department Stores will open a new 110,000 square foot Bon Marche store at Redmond Town Center in the fall of 2003.

+- (11) Service Merchandise closed this store in February 2002.
+Service Merchandise has subleased this space to various tenants. - (12) We have entered into an agreement to sell our 67% interest in the partnership that owns Paradise Village Gateway for approximately \$17.3 million in cash.
+The closing is anticipated to occur before December 31, 2002 and is subject to customary closing conditions. - (13) Certain spaces have been intentionally held off the market and remain vacant because of major redevelopment plans.
+As a result, we believe the percentage of mall and freestanding GLA leased and the sales per square foot at these major redevelopment properties is not meaningful data. - (14) Prescott Gateway opened in the spring of 2002. - (15) Includes anticipated GLA of development property.